NativeScript/nativescript-cli/docs/man_pages/project/testing/debug-ios.md

 * `--emulator` - Indicates that you want to debug your app in the iOS simulator.
 * `--no-client` - If set, the NativeScript CLI attaches the debug tools but does not launch the developer tools in Safari.
 * `--timeout` - Sets the number of seconds that NativeScript CLI will wait for the debugger to boot.
 If not set, the default timeout is 90 seconds.
+* `--no-rebuild` - Livesyncs to device/emulator when possible.
+Otherwise builds and deploys the application.
+* `--watch` - If set, when you save changes to the project, changes are automatically synchronized to the connected device and the debugger is restarted.
+This option is available only when using `--no-rebuild`.

 ### Attributes
 * `<Device ID>` is the index or name of the target device as listed by `$ tns device`